 The 7-pint batch of tomato sauce took almost 2 hours just to cook down, that didn’t include the time I spent running them through the food mill or washing and cutting the onions and peppers.

-?
-More variety – Would you rather have 20 pints of one type of salsa or 5 pints of 4 types?
-Th
+Would you rather have 20 pints of one type of salsa or 5 pints of 4 types?
+That’s what I though.

 I prefer to use my food strainer that attaches to my mixer over peeling tomatoes but there is no way I’m cleaning it out for that little reward.
 This is my main issue with small batches.

-?
-Running out – I made 6 half-pint jars of peach siracha jam for my husband, he was licking the pan after I finished filling the jars.
-I already know there won’t be enough to keep him happy.
-I guess it isn’t much of a con though because I can (haha) always make more.
+I made 6 half-pint jars of peach sriracha jam one year, I was licking the pan after I finished filling the jars.
+I already know there won’t be enough to keep me happy.

 Are you still canning or have you happily stashed the giant pot away for later?
 Do you prefer one giant marathon session or breaking it up into smaller batches?